 What Difference Does Independent vs. Dependent Make?

-The FAFSA uses a student’s dependency status to calculate how much aid the student needs.
+The FAFSA uses a student’s independent vs. dependent status to calculate how much aid the student needs.
 This aid can often take the form of grants, subsidized loans, or unsubsidized loans.
 In general, students classified as “dependent” will qualify for less federal aid because the government assumes their parents or guardians will help them with college costs.
 (This assumption is what lies behind the “expected family contribution” (EFC) generated on the FAFSA).
 Independent students may qualify for more federal aid, this includes those who are older, married, or with a child, .

 Dependency status can also come into play if one is hoping to qualify for in-state tuition rates.
 A student’s in-state status is based on their parent’s (or parents’) residency.
 This residency may require parents to formally change their custody or visitation agreement to establish the student’s college state.
 Independent students who live on their own on or near campus generally won’t qualify for in-state tuition rates unless they’ve been living in the state for a specified amount of time pre-dating their college enrollment.